 - Excursions and incursions are an additional expense and must be paid before the date of the event.

-- The resource fee covers stationery items and other consumable resources.
+- The Resource Fee covers stationery items and other consumable resources, technology and sport

 - The Diocesan Family School Building Levy (DFSBL) is charged to the account of the eldest child in each family.
 The levy is pooled to contribute towards past, present and future costs for building projects in all existing and new Catholic schools, as well as the acquisition of land for school purposes.
 The diocesan offices determine the DFSBL rate.
 If you have a high school child attending a Catholic school in the diocese, the DFSBL will be billed to that child’s account.